-Month wise farm and non-farm wage rate pattern is given in Table -4.
-On an avegage, farm earning members' wage rate was 76 per day.
-But wge rate pattern was flexible.
-For as example, farm earning members' wage rate was 78 Tk. per days in the month of July then it reduces and stands at 77, 65 and 65 Tk. per days respectively in the month of August, September and October and again reaches at 82 Tk. per day in the months November and December.
-Then again wage rate reduces and stand 68 Tk. per days in the month of January and again increases in the month of February and stands at 78 Tk. per day.
-Wage rate decreases and stands at 75 in the month of March and April and again increases in the month of March at 88 Tk. per day and again decreases in the month of June and stands at 86 Tk. per day.
+Tk. per day in the month of January and again increases in the month of February and stands at 78 Tk. per day.
+Wage rate decreases and stands at 75 in the month of March and April and again increases in the month of May and stands at 88 Tk. per day and again decreases in the month of June and stands at 86 Tk. per day.
 Wage rate was high in different peaks and less in the lean periods.